Sigmmma/c20/content/blam/tags/bitmap/readme.md

 # Tool Errors and Warnings
 Errors that are known and suggestions on how to fix them.
 ### --> !!WARNING!! failed to open TIFF: file does not exist <--
 - Cause<sup>1</sup>: The file is not where you told tool it is
 - Fix<sup>1</sup>: Make sure the file is somewhere in data or a subfolder and check your spelling of the path.
 - Cause<sup>2</sup>: The file is a TIFF file and not a TIF file
 - Fix<sup>2</sup>: save as a .TIF file
 - Info<sup>2</sup>: Tool doesn't understand .TIFF for some reason, but it does understand TIF.
+-
 ### Unknown data compression algoritm # (0x#). --> !!WARNING!! failed to open TIFF: not a TIFF file <--
 - Cause: Your TIF file might be using a new algoritm that is not supported by tool
 - Fix: try saving it with a different program or with different settings.
 - Info: (Tool uses a version of libtiff from 2002/07/30, so it will not understand a lot of the new tiff specifications.

 ### skipping bitmap with non-power-of-two dimensions
 - Cause: Your source tif does not follow the power of two rule.
 - Fix: Make sure your source image has a resolution that can be devided by 2 without ending in a decimal.
 2x2, 4x4, 8x8, 16x16, 32x32, 64x64, 128x128, 256x256, 512x512, 1024x1024, 2048x2048.
 - Alternative fix: If you are intending to make a sprite sheet or an interface bitmap, ignore this and set the type to the correct value in the .bitmap file, save, and put in the tool command again.

 ### ### ERROR can't extract sprites without a valid plate
 - Cause:<sup>1</sup> You didn't add the three color plate pixels in the top-left corner of the source file.
 - Fix<sup>1</sup>: Add the color plate
 - Cause<sup>2</sup>: You have bitmaps of different size in a sequence.
 - Fix<sup>2</sup>: Use dummy space to pad the smaller sprites to match the bigger ones.
 - Cause<sup>3</sup>: One of your sprites is touching the plate.
 - Fix<sup>3</sup>: Move the sprite away from the plate by at least one pixel.

 ### ### ERROR one or more sprites do not fit in the requested page size
 - Cause<sup>1</sup>: The sprite page is too small to contain the sprite sheet.
 - Effect<sup>1</sup>: Not all bitmaps are processed if any.
 - Fix<sup>1</sup>: Set a bigger page size in the bitmap tag.
 - Cause<sup>2</sup>: A sequence divider has been interpreted as a sprite.
 - Fix<sup>2</sup>: Make sure your plate pixel that indicates the color of the dividers has the exact same color as the dividers.

 _Reminder: Every sprite is padded with 4 pixels on each border, so while your sprites may fit in theory, they may not in practice._

 ### sprite budget met (  0%)
 - Cause: Tool is reading your source file, but not actually finding any textures.
 - Fix: Verify your color plate is set up correctly, and each sprite is properly isolated with border color.

 ### ==> !!WARNING!! bitmap with greater than 1-bit alpha being compressed as DXT1 <==
 - Cause: You're compiling a source file that has a detailed alpha map into a bitmap with color key transparency.
 - Fix: You could ignore this, but chances are the alpha was important.
 Use interpolated or explicit alpha instead.

 ### ### WARNING no sprite budget set
 - Cause: "sprite budget count" is not set in the bitmap tag
 - Effect: Tool picks a size for you, and you're probably not going to like it.
 - Fix: set the sprite budget count

+### ### ERROR failed to add bitmap to group (tag resize failed)
+- Cause: unknown